MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcheaderctrl-class.md

 ```

 ### Parameters
- [in] *iColumn*
+*iColumn*<br/>
- The zero-based index of a header control column.
+[in] The zero-based index of a header control column.
 If this parameter is less than zero, this method removes all columns from the list of sort columns.

- [in] *bAscending*
+*bAscending*<br/>
- Specifies the sort order of the column that the *iColumn* parameter specifies.
+[in] Specifies the sort order of the column that the *iColumn* parameter specifies.
 TRUE to set ascending order; FALSE to set descending order.
 The default value is TRUE.

- [in] *bAdd*
+*bAdd*<br/>
- TRUE to set the sort order of the column that the *iColumn* parameter specifies.
+[in] TRUE to set the sort order of the column that the *iColumn* parameter specifies.

  If the current header control is in *multiple column sort* mode, this method adds the specified column to the list of sort columns.
 Use [CMFCHeaderCtrl::EnableMultipleSort](#enablemultiplesort) to set multiple column sort mode.